 - to update your award with any new information, such as outside scholarships.

-Once you have your Yale NetID and password, you can check what forms and documents are still outstanding for your financial aid file at any time by logging in to the Yale Student Information System.
+Once you have your Yale NetID and password, you can check what forms and documents are still outstanding for your financial aid file at any time by logging in to Yale Hub.